josecelano/data-version-control/README.md

 * Cache for DVC cache?
 We have to pull the whole dataset on every pipeline.
 * Use GitHub cache for DVC local cache `.dvc\cache`?
 * It seems `conda` cache it's not working.
 See issue [#1](https://github.com/josecelano/data-version-control/issues/1).
-* Make the pipeline fail if the accuracy of the model decreases.
 * Add tests to GitHub Action skimage-resizer.